You can register for myIR as an individual or for your business, company, trust, school, partnership or club.

 - manage access and logons for you or someone else

-- update contact information for you or your organisation
+- update contact details for you or your organisation

 - track refunds